mtuciru/ConnectKit-S3/README.md

 These variables from settings are used for connection by default.
 All variables are optional.

-The first four are responsible for setting up the default connection, you need to specify everything except the region to enable it.
+The first three are responsible for setting up the default connection, you need to specify everything to enable it.

-Bucket is used by default unless another one is programmatically selected.
+Bucket and region are used by default unless another one is specified in connection.

-Variables are extracted from the environment:
+Variables are extracted from the environment or `.env` file:

     AWS_HOST=str               # Address of S3 server
     AWS_ACCESS_KEY_ID=str      # Access key